 But these small, independent contractors are focused solely on the installation fees that they will earn by installing each window.
 However, if they are not certified by the manufacturer to install those windows, and something goes wrong, guess what?
 The manufacturer might not honor the warranty.
 It’s like buying a part for your car that would have been covered under the warranty, trying to install it yourself, and then breaking the part.
 The company is not going to honor that warranty.

 Just because a company is large or small doesn’t really mean much when it comes to replacement windows.
-You can find some high quality companies that are very small, and a couple that are much larger, regional even.
+You can find some high-quality companies that are very small, and a couple that is much larger, regional even.

 Do they have a current license?